 Is your home in need of some good cleaning and organization?
 Are you a fan of “spring cleaning”?
 I, for one, am not.
 I’ll share with you here what spring cleaning is, why I don’t like it, and what I do instead.
-Follow my Deep Cleaning Schedule for Your Whole Home to get your house sparkly clean, without having to spend every weekend during the spring to have it that way.
+Follow my Deep Cleaning Schedule for Your Whole Home to get your house sparkly clean.
+And do it without having to spend every weekend during the spring to have it that way!

 What is Spring Cleaning and why do people spring clean?

 Spring cleaning is the act of deep cleaning the home from top to bottom during the springtime.
 I know…earth-shattering.

 Spring is one of my favorite seasons.
 It is a time of rejuvenation.
 Flowers are blooming.
 Birds are singing.
 After cold winter days, the earth is starting to “wake up.”
 I also feel more “awake” and full of energy in the springtime.

 Many people take advantage of this burst of energy and use this time to deep clean their house.
 With the warmer weather (It really is perfect-all you need is a light jacket!😉), it is a great time to open up the windows and give them a good cleaning (AFTER the pollen is done falling).

 Why I don’t like Spring Cleaning: